andrew/ultimate-awesome/README.md

 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - [Hadoop Free Tutorials]-Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apache Hive.
 Gain the skills to analyze and manage large datasets, a must-have for any.
 - [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured roa.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
-- [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
-Algorithms are the foundation of computer science and programming.
-This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
-Perfect for beginners and expe.
 - [practice-ansible-programming-courses](https://github.com/labex-labs/practice-ansible-programming-courses) - Ansible Programming Courses | This repo collects 1 of programming courses for Ansible.
 Ansible is a powerful tool for IT automation.
 This Skill Tree presents a systematic approach to learning Ansible.
 Perfect for DevOps beginners, it offers a clear roadmap to understand configuration management, .
-- [practice-ansible-programming-projects](https://github.com/labex-labs/practice-ansible-programming-projects) - [Practice Ansible Programming Projects] This repository collects 2 of programming projects for Ansible.
-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
-It runs on many Unix-like systems, and can configure .
-- [practice-bigdata-programming-courses](https://github.com/labex-labs/practice-bigdata-programming-courses) - Big Data Programming Courses | This repo collects 2 of programming courses for Big Data.
-Big Data is a critical field in today's data-driven world.
-This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
-Perfect for beginners, it provides a syst.
-- [practice-c-programming-courses](https://github.com/labex-labs/practice-c-programming-courses) - C Programming Courses | This repo collects 3 of programming courses for C. C programming is fundamental to computer science.
-This Skill Tree presents a systematic approach to learning C language.
-Ideal for programming beginners, it offers a clear roadmap to understand memory management, pointers,.
-- [practice-css-programming-courses](https://github.com/labex-labs/practice-css-programming-courses) - CSS Programming Courses | This repo collects 1 of programming courses for CSS.
-CSS is essential for styling web pages.
-This Skill Tree presents a systematic approach to learning CSS.
-Perfect for web development beginners, it offers a clear roadmap to understand selectors, layout, and responsive d.
-- [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
-Cyber Security is crucial in our increasingly connected world.
-This Skill Tree presents a comprehensive learning path for aspiring security professionals.
-Starting from the basics, it g.
-- [practice-data-science-programming-courses](https://github.com/labex-labs/practice-data-science-programming-courses) - Data Science Programming Courses | This repo collects 6 of programming courses for Data Science.
-Data Science is at the forefront of technological innovation.
-This Skill Tree provides a comprehensive, beginner-friendly journey into the world of data analysis and interpretation.
-Following a well-s.
-- [practice-django-programming-courses](https://github.com/labex-labs/practice-django-programming-courses) - Django Programming Courses | This repo collects 1 of programming courses for Django.
-Django is a powerful framework for web development.
-This Skill Tree presents a comprehensive learning path for building web applications with Django.
-Perfect for beginners, it offers a structured roadmap to maste.
-- [practice-docker-programming-courses](https://github.com/labex-labs/practice-docker-programming-courses) - Docker Programming Courses | This repo collects 3 of programming courses for Docker.
-Docker is revolutionizing application deployment and scaling.
-This Skill Tree presents a systematic approach to learning containerization with Docker.
-Perfect for DevOps beginners, it provides a clear roadmap to .
-- [practice-git-programming-courses](https://github.com/labex-labs/practice-git-programming-courses) - Git Programming Courses | This repo collects 2 of programming courses for Git.
-Git is the industry-standard version control system.
-This Skill Tree provides a comprehensive learning path for mastering Git.
-Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
-- [practice-git-programming-projects](https://github.com/labex-labs/practice-git-programming-projects) - Practice Git Programming Projects | This repo collects 2 of programming projects for Git.
-Git is the industry-standard version control system.
-This Skill Tree provides a comprehensive learning path for mastering Git.
-Ideal for developers of all levels, it offers a structured roadmap to understand.
 - [practice-go-programming-courses](https://github.com/labex-labs/practice-go-programming-courses) - Go Programming Courses | This repo collects 3 of programming courses for Go.
 Go is a modern, efficient programming language.
 This Skill Tree presents a systematic approach to learning Go.
 Ideal for programmers looking to explore concurrent and systems programming, it offers a structured roadmap t.
-- [practice-hadoop-programming-courses](https://github.com/labex-labs/practice-hadoop-programming-courses) - Hadoop Programming Courses | This repo collects 3 of programming courses for Hadoop.
-Hadoop is a cornerstone of big data processing.
-This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
-Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [practice-hadoop-programming-projects](https://github.com/labex-labs/practice-hadoop-programming-projects) - [Practice Hadoop Programming Projects] This repository collects 2 of programming projects for Hadoop.
 Unlock the power of Hadoop and learn to handle big data across clusters efficiently.
 Our Skill Tree guides you from Hadoop basics like HDFS and MapReduce to advanced topics such as YARN and Apach.
-- [practice-html-programming-courses](https://github.com/labex-labs/practice-html-programming-courses) - HTML Programming Courses | This repo collects 1 of programming courses for HTML.
-HTML is the foundation of web development.
-This Skill Tree offers a comprehensive learning path for mastering HTML.
-Ideal for web development beginners, it provides a structured roadmap to understand document structu.
-- [practice-java-programming-courses](https://github.com/labex-labs/practice-java-programming-courses) - Java Programming Courses | This repo collects 3 of programming courses for Java.
-Java is a versatile, object-oriented programming language.
-This Skill Tree provides a comprehensive learning path for mastering Java.
-Perfect for beginners, it offers a structured roadmap to understand OOP concepts, .
-- [practice-jenkins-programming-courses](https://github.com/labex-labs/practice-jenkins-programming-courses) - Jenkins Programming Courses | This repo collects 1 of programming courses for Jenkins.
-Jenkins is a leading tool for continuous integration and delivery.
-This Skill Tree provides a comprehensive learning path for mastering Jenkins.
-Ideal for DevOps beginners, it offers a structured roadmap to und.
 - [practice-jenkins-programming-projects](https://github.com/labex-labs/practice-jenkins-programming-projects) - [Practice Jenkins Programming Projects] This repository collects 6 of programming projects for Jenkins.
 Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical asp.
 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.
 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
-- [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - Kubernetes Programming Courses | This repo collects 1 of programming courses for Kubernetes.
-Kubernetes is the leading container orchestration platform.
-This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
-Perfect for DevOps beginners, it provides a clear roadmap to unde.
-- [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
-Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
-In this skill tree, you'll learn how to use .
 - [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - Matplotlib Programming Courses | This repo collects 3 of programming courses for Matplotlib.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 This Skill Tree offers a structured learning path for mastering data visualization with Matpl.
-- [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
-Machine Learning is transforming industries across the globe.
-This Skill Tree presents a systematic approach to learning ML concepts and techniques.
-Designed for beginners, it provides a clea.
-- [practice-mysql-programming-courses](https://github.com/labex-labs/practice-mysql-programming-courses) - MySQL Programming Courses | This repo collects 1 of programming courses for MySQL.
-MySQL is a popular relational database management system.
-This Skill Tree provides a comprehensive learning path for mastering MySQL.
-Ideal for database beginners, it offers a structured roadmap to understand SQL, .
 - [practice-numpy-programming-courses](https://github.com/labex-labs/practice-numpy-programming-courses) - NumPy Programming Courses | This repo collects 4 of programming courses for NumPy.
 NumPy is fundamental to scientific computing in Python.
 This Skill Tree presents a systematic approach to learning NumPy.
 Perfect for data science beginners, it offers a structured roadmap to understand array opera.
 - [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured ro.
-- [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
-OpenCV is a library of programming functions mainly aimed at real-time computer vision.
-Originally developed by Intel, it was later supported by Willow Garage then Itseez.
-The library is cross-pl.
-- [practice-pandas-programming-courses](https://github.com/labex-labs/practice-pandas-programming-courses) - Pandas Programming Courses | This repo collects 4 of programming courses for Pandas.
-Pandas is essential for data manipulation and analysis in Python.
-This Skill Tree provides a comprehensive learning path for mastering Pandas.
-Ideal for data science beginners, it offers a clear roadmap to unders.
-- [practice-python-programming-courses](https://github.com/labex-labs/practice-python-programming-courses) - Python Programming Courses | This repo collects 7 of programming courses for Python.
-Python is a versatile, high-level programming language.
-This Skill Tree presents a systematic approach to learning Python.
-Ideal for programming beginners, it provides a structured roadmap to understand Python sy.
-- [practice-react-programming-courses](https://github.com/labex-labs/practice-react-programming-courses) - React Programming Courses | This repo collects 3 of programming courses for React.
-React is a popular library for building user interfaces.
-This Skill Tree presents a systematic approach to learning React.
-Designed for web development beginners, it provides a structured roadmap to understand comp.
-- [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
-Rust is a modern systems programming language.
-This Skill Tree presents a systematic approach to learning Rust.
-Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
 - [practice-shell-programming-courses](https://github.com/labex-labs/practice-shell-programming-courses) - Shell Programming Courses | This repo collects 3 of programming courses for Shell.
 Shell scripting is essential for system administration and automation.
 This Skill Tree provides a systematic approach to mastering command-line interfaces and shell programming.
 Designed for beginners, it offers a .
 - [practice-sklearn-programming-courses](https://github.com/labex-labs/practice-sklearn-programming-courses) - Scikit-learn Programming Courses | This repo collects 3 of programming courses for scikit-learn. scikit-learn is a powerful machine learning library for Python.
 This Skill Tree offers a comprehensive learning path for mastering scikit-learn.
 Ideal for data science beginners, it provides a structu.
-- [practice-web-development-programming-courses](https://github.com/labex-labs/practice-web-development-programming-courses) - Web Development Programming Courses | This repo collects 6 of programming courses for Web Development.
-Web Development is a dynamic and essential field in the digital age.
-This Skill Tree offers a systematic approach to learning front-end and back-end technologies.
-Designed for beginners, it prov.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - [Rust Free Tutorials]-Rust is a modern systems programming language focusing on safety, speed, and concurrency.
 It is syntactically similar to C++, but is designed to provide better memory safety while maintaining high performance.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.